mckinsey/vizro/vizro-core/docs/pages/user-guides/table.md

     [Table2]: ../../assets/user_guides/table/styled_table.png

-If the available arguments are not sufficient, there is always the possibility to create a [custom Dash DataTable](custom-tables.md).
+If the available arguments are not sufficient, there is always the option to create a [custom Dash DataTable](custom-tables.md).